Loisir/apt-ui/packages/switch-base/README.md

-# @apt-ui/utils
+# @apt-ui/switch-base

-This package contains utility functions
+This package contains Switch component interface.

 **Note** ``` This package is for internal use only. ```